-Dr. Bobby Eberle is a conservative political analyst, writer, commentator and founder of GOPUSA.com as well as a professional race car driver and former aerospace engineer.
+Dr. Bobby Eberle is a conservative political analyst, writer, commentator, and owner of GOPUSA.com as well as a professional race car driver and former aerospace engineer.

 Dr. Eberle has served in conservative, Republican leadership roles at the county, state, and national levels.
-He was a delegate to the 2000 Republican National Convention and covered the 2004 Republican National Convention as a member of the Internet media.
+He was a delegate to the 2000 Republican National Convention and covered the 2004 Republican National Convention as a member of the media.
 He served as the State Chairman for the Texas Young Republican Federation and as the Vice Chairman at Large for their National Federation.
 Eberle served on the rules committee for the Republican Party of Texas and has been a delegate to numerous state conventions.

-He has also served as campaign manager a U.S. congressional race, was a candidate for Texas state party office and has served on the Board of Directors of the Texas Lyceum Association, whose members boast such notables as President George W. Bush, Senator Kay Bailey Hutchison, and Governor Rick Perry.
+He has also served as campaign manager a U.S. congressional race, was a candidate for Vice Chairman of the Republican Party of Texas, and has served on the Board of Directors of the Texas Lyceum Association, whose members boast such notables as President George W. Bush, Senator Kay Bailey Hutchison, and Governor Rick Perry.

-Dr. Eberle has extensive writing, online publishing, and public speaking experience.
+Dr. Eberle currently hosts the 13-Minute News Hour on YouTube.
 As a recognized leader in conservative politics, he has been profiled in both USA Today (as a “powerbroker” of Internet politics) and Insight Magazine (for using the web to spread the GOP story).
-He writes extensively on conservative causes and is called upon frequently to speak on the current political climate.
 His opinion pieces have been featured in numerous publications including the Washington Times, Human Events, FoxNews.com and the Houston Chronicle.